UPDATE: What ASD’s Latest Death Call Data Reveals about COVID-19

 Death Call Comparisons by Year

 Each year the number death calls handled by ASD will increase as our continually growing population passes away.
 In the graph above, you can see a comparison of the number of death calls handled by ASD in 2018, 2019 and 2020.
 The first thing you may noticed on this graph is the large surge in the number of death calls ASD handled in April during the peak of the COVID-19 pandemic.
-However, this graph also displays a good reason to be hopeful for the future.
-For the first time, ASD recorded a week with fewer death calls than the year prior.
-We hope to see this trend continue and to see the number of death calls decease further as our country heals from the devastation caused by COVID-19.
+Then in September, for the first time, ASD recorded a week with fewer death calls than the year prior.
+Around the end of October, these figures began to increase again.
+We are hoping this is not a sign that COVID's second wave has resulted in more deaths but rather the normal increase we see at the start of every flu season.

 ASD’s Eye-Opening COVID-19 Death Call Data: An Update